Johann von Kielmansegg: Military career

 In 1949, Kielmansegg published a book called The Fritsch Affair of 1938 in the defence on his uncle, General Werner von Fritsch, in order to "wash away those charges of homosexual activity".
 Remarkably, Fritsch's fierce antisemitism and openly anti-democratic views were not addressed as problematic aspects of his personality.

 In October 1950 Kielmansegg was appointed to the Blank Office in Bonn, where he remained until 1955.
 Later in 1955, he became the Secretary for Military Policy, and then Deputy Director General of National Defence.
 During this time, he was the German delegate in the negotiations on the European Defence Community and the London and Paris Conferences.
 Kielmansegg is considered one of the spiritual fathers of the principle of "Inner Guidance", which was the hallmark of the Federal Armed Forces in uniform with the concept of the citizen.

 In 1955, Kielmansegg re-joined the German Armed Forces in the rank of brigadier general.
 From 1955 to 1958 he acted as National Military Representative at Supreme Headquarters of Allied Powers in Europe (SHAPE).

 Then Kielmansegg, from 1958 to 1960, commanded the 5th Panzer Division in Koblenz as a major general.
 In 1961, he commanded the 10th Panzer Grenadier Division in Sigmaringen.
 In 1963 he was again active in the International area and was, since 5 July 1963, as lieutenant general of NATO's Supreme Command, of Allied Land Forces Central Europe in Fontainebleau, in France.
 In 1965, he was awarded with the Freiherr-vom-Stein Prize.
 On 15 March 1967, he was promoted to Commander-in-Chief of NATO's forces in Central Europe, first in Fontainebleau, France, and then in Brunssum, in the Netherlands.

 Later life

 On 1 April 1968, Kielmansegg retired from the Bundeswehr.
 His NATO successor was Jürgen Bennecke.

 In 1985, together with Oskar Weggel, he published the book Invincible?, analysing the military power of China.

 Kielmansegg recorded an extended account of his experiences with the Wehrmacht in World War II for the production of the television documentary series Hitler's Warriors (or Hitler's Generals) (1998).

-Death
+Personal life

+Kielmansegg was the youngest of three children of Johann Adolf von Kielmansegg (1864 - 1907) and his wife Eva Mathilde (1868 - 1953).
+His two sisters, Ilse and Anna, both married into noble families.
+In 1933, he married Mechthild von Dincklage.
+They had two daughters and two sons, including the German political scientist Peter von Kielmansegg.
+He is the grandfather of law professor Sebastian Graf von Kielmansegg.

-Von Kielmansegg died on 26 May 2006 in his 100th year.
+Kielmansegg died on 26 May 2006, at the age of 99.